Why study this course?

 - A level French

-The French GCSE course will provide you with skills and knowledge necessary to undertake further studies.
-It will make you more marketable to the world of business, commerce, engineering, fashion, science or tourism.
+The French GCSE course provides students with the skills and knowledge needed to progress to further studies.
+It also develops transferable skills that are valued across a wide range of careers, including business, commerce, engineering, fashion, science, and tourism.

 To find out more information: